 During the 2016 NCWM Interim Meeting, Mr. John Lawn (Rinstrum, Inc.) presented a short slide presentation on a slow speed WIM system that Rinstrum, Inc., manufactures.
-Mr. Lawn explained that he had originally hoped the proposal could be considered for vote in 2016, but had decided to request it move forward as "Developing" in 2016 to allow time for Rinstrum to address some of the concerns that had been raised through the review process and to better familiarize the weights and measures community with the equipment.
+A copy of the slides from his presentation has been inserted into Appendix B of this report.
+Mr. Lawn explained that he had originally hoped the proposal could be considered for vote in 2016, but had decided to request it move forward as Developing in 2016 to allow time for Rinstrum to address some of the concerns that had been raised through the review process and to better familiarize the weights and measures community with the equipment.
 He also indicated that he understood the need for Rinstrum to provide data in support of their claim that the equipment is capable of conforming to the tolerances specified in the proposal.
 Rinstrum's plan going forward is to amend the current proposal to address all the issues and have a new proposal ready in time that it can be considered for vote in 2017.